Chart Color Schemes

 Minchinbury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects that could impact the region.
-Notable ones include Sydney Metro - Western Sydney Airport, NSW State Emergency Service Facility Oakhurst, LOGOS Eastern Creek Logistics Estate, and Luxford Road Pavement Rehabilitation.
-The following list details those most likely to be relevant.
+AreaSearch has identified 13 projects likely to impact the region.
+Key initiatives include Sydney Metro - Western Sydney Airport, NSW State Emergency Service Facility Oakhurst, LOGOS Eastern Creek Logistics Estate, and Luxford Road Pavement Rehabilitation.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.